roeegro/SwimFix/training/OpenPose Train Setup Guide.md

 ### Disclaimer
 This guide is based on a setup we successfully managed to perform on an AWS EC2 virtual machine with the following AMI:<br>**Deep Learning Base AMI (Ubuntu 18.04) Version 22.0 (ami-0f6127e61a87f8677)** (more details  [here](https://aws.amazon.com/marketplace/pp/B07Y3VDBNS?qid=1589717278223&sr=0-1&ref_=srh_res_product_title))
 Keep in mind that this machine is delivered with all the NVIDIA related prerequesities that are mandatory for both OpenPose training and inference versions (The full list of prerequesities for the inference version is [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/prerequisites.md))
-This means the guide assumes you are running on a a similiar machine.
+>The guide assumes you are running on a a similiar machine.

 ## Prerequisites
 Make sure you have those and before continuing:
 - Nvidia GPU version prerequisites: